 - The Cove Team will keep you informed as your submission progresses through the editorial process.

-Be aware: When you click ‘submit’ you agree to give the Australian Army ownership of your work.
+Be aware that when you click ‘submit’ you agree to give the Australian Army ownership of your work.
 This includes ownership of all written and personal media files.

 If you do not wish to do this, have any questions, or need assistance, please contact us at email@example.com.

 We look forward to receiving and publishing your submission.
-Thanks again for contributing to The Cove and the professional discussion within the profession of arms.
+Thanks again for contributing to The Cove and to professional discussion within the profession of arms.